 Are foam mattresses safe for babies?

 Foam mattresses guaranteed non-toxic by CertiPUR-US® or GreenGuard Gold are safe for babies and toddlers.
-However, babies must not sleep on a soft foam mattress that could cause them to suffocate or overheat.
+However, babies must not sleep on a soft mattress that could cause them to suffocate or overheat.
 Crib mattresses should be firm and should not contour to your baby’s body or trap heat.
+Some parents may prefer one of the best innerspring mattresses for babies instead of a small foam mattress, to properly buoy the infant’s small body.

 How much does a non-toxic mattress cost?